 In terms of gardening, how does green technology help the environment?
 Vertical gardens remove the need for tractors resulting in fewer fossil fuels used in farming.
 It also conserves water and reduces the need for pesticides.
 When installed in buildings, vertical gardens can reduce hearing pollution from outside a noisy street and clean the air inside or outside the building.

 Best of all, people living in cities or apartments can easily grow their own vertical garden on their balcony or indoors because of its space-saving design.
 Aside from cleaning the air in urban areas, vertical gardens or farms can also yield crops should you choose to grow your own herbs or vegetables.
-Vertical farms not only help save the environment but also solve food shortage.
+Vertical farms not only help save the environment but also solve food shortages.

 Living towards a greener future